rsuregar/whatsbridge-whatsapp-unofficial/README.md

 ## 🎛️ Dashboard

-Access the admin dashboard at `http://localhost:3000/dashboard`
+Access the admin dashboard at `http://localhost:3000/` (or `http://localhost:3000/dashboard` for backward compatibility)

 ### 🔐 Authentication